 The level of service provided depends on the expectations of the people who rely on directory-enabled applications.
 To determine the level of service each application expects, first determine how and when the application is used.

 As the directory evolves, it may need to support a wide variety of service levels, from production to mission critical.
 It can be difficult raising the level of service after the directory is deployed, so make sure the initial design can meet the future needs.

-For example, if the risk of total failure must be eliminated, use a multi-master configuration, where several suppliers exist for the same data.
+For example, if the risk of total failure must be eliminated, use a multi-supplier configuration, where several suppliers exist for the same data.

-A data master is a server that is the master source of data.
+A data supplier is a server that is the supplier source of data.
 Any time the same information is stored in multiple locations, the data integrity can be degraded.
-A data master makes sure all information stored in multiple locations is consistent and accurate.
-There are several scenarios that require a data master:
+A data supplier makes sure all information stored in multiple locations is consistent and accurate.
+There are several scenarios that require a data supplier:

 - Replication among Directory Servers

 - Synchronization between Directory Server and Active Directory